What does ego really mean to you? Is ego bad?

 So your emphasis is on the love, and not on the judgment, even when you’re taking the child away from the abuser you’re seeing the person, the self…

-Yes, because is compassion and love, because the child has to be helped, and even the abuser has to be saved from creating more atrocious karma and just degrade himself, so we can do it out of compassion and out of love, but we have to make judgments.
-It doesn’t mean we are judgmental.
-If we didn’t make judgments we couldn’t get out of bed in the morning, because that’s a judgment.
-Theoretically you could stay in bed until the end of your life.
+Yes, because it’s compassion and love, because the child has to be helped, and even the abuser has to be saved from creating more atrocious karma and just degrading himself; so, we can do it out of compassion and out of love, but we have to make judgments.
+This doesn’t mean we are judgmental.
+If we didn’t make judgments, we couldn’t get out of bed in the morning, because that’s a judgment.
+Theoretically, you could stay in bed until the end of your life.

 Yes, exactly.
 That’s very important because as we know some of the most judgmental people we ever meet are people that tell everybody else not to be judgmental.
-And so it is important to make that distinction, that it is our sacred duty to make reasonable judgments about what’s right or wrong in life, and yet we should not be judgmental in the sense of, like for some people that’s their biggest thrill in life, finding out that someone did something wrong.
+Thus, it is important to make that distinction, that it is our sacred duty to make reasonable judgments about what’s right or wrong in life.
+Yet , we should not be judgmental in the same sense as some people, it being their biggest thrill in life, finding out that someone did something wrong.